iost-official/iost-docs/website/versioned_docs/version-3.0.0/4-running-iost-node/iWallet.md

     Use "iwallet system [command] --help" for more information about a command.

 In above examples, you may find some flags (like `--account`) have the corresponding shortcut flag (like `-a`) that has exactly same effect.
-And there are some commands that would have corresonding shortcuts (like `system` has an alias `sys`).
+And there are some commands that would have corresponding shortcuts (like `system` has an alias `sys`).
 But for clarity, we will use the full name flags and full name commands instead of shortcuts in following sections.

 The verbose information of a command will commonly include RPC connecting information, elapsed time and transaction details if it contains a transaction sending action.
 We will omit the verbose information in following output examples for concise.